Tottenham transfer news: Summer transfer window 2021

 The latest players linked with a Tottenham exit

-Harry Kane - Kane has again told Tottenham he wants to leave this summer.
+Harry Kane - Kane's England team-mates believe he could refuse to return to pre-season training with Spurs in a bid to try to force a move to Man City (Telegraph, July 17); Kane has again told Tottenham he wants to leave this summer.
 Spurs are now making enquiries about replacement centre-forwards, in the first indication the club are willing to consider the feelings of their 27-year-old talisman.
-(Sky Sports, May 27,)
+(Sky Sports, May 27).

 Confirmed Tottenham signings